 Of those heroes were Takeshi Miura and Miki Endo, two city workers who stuck to their posts as the tsunami approached.
 They were working in a multi-story disaster preparedness building, and were responsible for warning civilians and directing them to higher ground through a public broadcasting system.
 They knew that the tsunami was going to be taller than the office they resided in, on the second floor of the building.
 But as it neared they stayed on that floor rather than fleeing to the roof, so that they could give one last announcement to the city.

-Unfortunately that final message kept them from reaching higher ground in time.
+Unfortunately, that final message kept them from reaching the higher ground in time.
 The tsunami washed out the second floor of the building, killing them both.
 Their bodies have never been found.

 Lieutenant Friedrich Lengfeld

 After being inundated with movies, documentaries, and video games about World War Two for generations, Americans have developed a very black and white view of the soldiers who fought for Nazi Germany.
 We tend to think that everyone who fought for Germany was a goose-stepping monster and forget that their military was staffed by millions of ordinary people who were either brainwashed or coerced into fighting.
 We forget that so many of them were just regular human beings, not caricatures.

 One of those soldiers was 23-year-old Lt.
 Friedrich Lengfeld, a Wehrmacht company commander who took part in one of those most heartbreaking acts of altruism during the war.
 Lengfeld was responsible for defending a heavily fortified position during the Battle of Hürtgen Forest.
 In early November of 1944, his unit had suffered heavy casualties while fighting multiple American attacks.
 His company was depleted, and suffering from both the elements and malnutrition.